 The internet has revolutionised the way we live and indeed the way we work, there’s no escaping the fact that without it, we’d struggle to get by.
-We network, communicate, shop, compare and get information online on a daily basis, but one thing we are using the internet to do more and more is saving money.
+We network, communicate, shop, compare and get information online daily, but one thing we are using the internet to do more and more is saving money.

 With the UKs economy experiencing some rocky times of late, everyone is looking for ways to save money, below we’ve documented ways in which you could save yourself hundreds simply by using the World Wide Web:

 When people think of online shopping, things that immediately spring to mind are; online auctions such as eBay and large e-commerce websites like Amazon.
-In order to save large amounts of money you need to dig a little deeper, here are some other handy online money saving stores:
+To save large amounts of money you need to dig a little deeper, here are some other handy online money saving stores:

 Quidco – This is a cashback website whereby you search for items on the website, Quidco then refer you to a retailer, the retailer then pays Quidco a commission on the item you have just bought, which is then paid straight into your bank account.
-There are a number of other website like this however Quidco is arguably the largest of its kind.
+There are several other websites like this however Quidco is arguably the largest of its kind.

 Kelkoo – One of many sites that are described as ‘shopping search engines’, Kelkoo allows you to compare the prices of items from 1000s of retailers.
 To give yourself the best chance of saving large amounts of money compare the prices using several shopping search engines such as SaveBuckets and PriceRunner.

-MySupermarket – Allows you to compare the price of single items or even your full supermarket shop from in order to find the cheapest option.
+MySupermarket – Allows you to compare the price of single items or even your full supermarket shop from to find the cheapest option.

-There is now a number of websites that allows you to swap your unwanted items with other people’s unwanted items:
+There is now several websites that allows you to swap your unwanted items with other people’s unwanted items: